PLX-m/scDMV/README.md

 ## Usage

-This GitHub repository is an R package called scDMV, which contains the source code needed to run the `scDMV` method.
+This GitHub repository contain an R package called 'scDMV_0.1.0', which contains the source code needed to run the `scDMV` method.
 You need to download ZIP and install the package in R. After downloading the scDMV package, you can directly call the "run_scDMV" function to detect differentially methylated regions.
 The returns of "run_scDMV" function are p-values and regional level methylation difference (Δ) between two types of samples.
 In general, regions that satisfy p-values not greater than the p-value cutoff and ∆ greater than the ∆ cutoff are the final DMRs identified by the model.
 You can specify thresholds to screen for differentially methylated regions based on the p-values and Δ returned by the model.

 Here is a description of some of the important parameters in the `run_scDMV` function：